Generic Name: tasimelteon

 As with the management of any overdose, the possibility of multiple drug ingestion should be considered.
 Contact a poison control center for current information on the management of overdose.

-Hetlioz (tasimelteon) is a melatonin receptor agonist, chemically designated as (1R, 2R)-N-[2-(2,3-dihydrobenzofuran-4-yl)cyclopropylmethyl]propanamide, containing two chiral centers.
+Hetlioz (contains tasimelteon) a melatonin receptor agonist, chemically designated as (1R, 2R)-N-[2-(2,3-dihydrobenzofuran-4-yl)cyclopropylmethyl]propanamide, containing two chiral centers.
 The molecular formula is C15H19NO2, and the molecular weight is 245.32.
 The structural formula is:

 Tasimelteon is a white to off-white crystalline powder.
 It is very slightly soluble in cyclohexane, slightly soluble in water and 0.1 N hydrochloric acid, and freely soluble or very soluble in methanol, 95% ethanol, acetonitrile, isopropanol, polyethylene glycol 300, propylene glycol and ethyl acetate.

-Hetlioz is available in 20 mg strength capsules for oral administration.
-Inactive ingredients are: lactose anhydrous, microcrystalline cellulose, croscarmellose sodium, colloidal silicon dioxide, and magnesium stearate.
-Each hard gelatin capsule consists of gelatin, titanium dioxide, FD&C Blue #1, FD&C Red #3, and FD&C Yellow #6.
+Hetlioz capsules are intended for oral administration.
+Each capsule contains 20 mg of tasimelteon and the following inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, lactose anhydrous, magnesium stearate, and microcrystalline cellulose.
+Each hard gelatin capsule consists of FD&C Blue #1, FD&C Red #3, and FD&C Yellow #6, gelatin, and titanium dioxide.

 Mechanism of Action

-The precise mechanism by which tasimelteon exerts its therapeutic effect in patients with Non-24 is not known.
-Tasimelteon is an agonist at melatonin MT1 and MT2 receptors.
-These receptors are thought to be involved in the control of circadian rhythms.
+The mechanism by which tasimelteon exerts its therapeutic effect in patients with Non-24 or nighttime sleep disturbances in SMS is unclear.
+However, tasimelteon is an agonist at melatonin MT1 and MT2 receptors which are thought to be involved in the control of circadian rhythms.

-Hetlioz is an agonist at MT1 and MT2 receptors.
-Hetlioz exhibits a greater affinity for the MT2 as compared to the MT1 receptor.
-The most abundant metabolites of Hetlioz have less than one-tenth of the binding affinity of the parent molecule for both the MT1 and MT2 receptors.
+Tasimelteon is an agonist at MT1 and MT2 receptors with greater affinity for the MT2 as compared to the MT1 receptor (Ki = 0.304 nM and 0.07 nM, respectively).
+The major metabolites of tasimelteon have less than one-tenth of the binding affinity of the parent molecule for both the MT1 and MT2 receptors.

-The pharmacokinetics of Hetlioz is linear over doses ranging from 3 to 300 mg (0.15 to 15 times the recommended daily dosage).
-The pharmacokinetics of Hetlioz and its metabolites did not change with repeated daily dosing.
+The pharmacokinetics of tasimelteon is linear over doses ranging from 3 to 300 mg (0.15 to 15 times the recommended daily dosage).
+The pharmacokinetics of tasimelteon and its metabolites did not change with repeated daily dosing.

 When administered with a high-fat meal, the Cmax of tasimelteon was 44% lower than when given in a fasted state, and the median Tmax was delayed by approximately 1.75 hours.
 Therefore, Hetlioz should be taken without food.